 - Overall Production Time

 A final inspection is the last quality control measure.
-This is where you check the product to see if it meets all the required specifications and standards.
-If it does, then the product can be considered of high quality.
+It involves checking the product to see if it meets all the required specifications and standards.
+If it does, it can be considered high quality.
 Otherwise, it needs to be fixed or discarded.

 Injection molding quality control-Conclusion